perses/perses/CONTRIBUTING.md

 ### Web App

 See the [ui/README.md](./ui/README.md) file for details around the build process and the structure of the web UI.
+For an overview of UI npm packages and their dependencies, see [docs/ui-package-architecture.md](./docs/ui-package-architecture.md).

 ### Development Container Image